12 Keys’ Codeine Addiction Treatment In Florida

 - Guiatuss AC

 Codeine is naturally concentrated in the unripe poppy pod.
 The opium poppy produces a number of essential and dangerous drugs.
-In addition to codeine, drugs such as morphine, heroin, Vicodin, OxyContin and Percocet all derive their effects from the opium poppy.
-Opiate drugs, such as heroin, morphine and codeine, only contain natural ingredients.
+In addition to codeine, drugs such as morphine, heroin, Vicodin, OxyContin, and Percocet all derive their effects from the opium poppy.
+Opiate drugs, such as heroin, morphine, and codeine, only contain natural ingredients.
 Opioid drugs, on the other hand, are partial synthetics that have some natural and some synthetic ingredients.
 The class of drug referred to as opioid analgesics include both naturally occurring drugs such as codeine and partial synthetic drugs such as Vicodin.
 Regardless of origin, however, all opioids produce similar effects, although strength and speed of action vary.
-Help is available 24/7 at our codeine withdrawal treatment.
-Call this number for a free personal consultation for yourself or a loved one 866-480-4328.
+Help is available 24/7 at our codeine addiction treatment in Florida.
+Call this number for a free personal consultation for yourself or a loved one 800-338-5770.

 The Origin of Codeine